 If you are thinking about NCW for transition into Year 7 it is appropriate to start investigating your options while the child is still in Year 4.

-It is important that NCW is named on the as your preferred choice of school on EHCPs and in the school transition process.
+It is important that NCW is named as your preferred choice of school on EHCPs and in the school transition process.

 Our admissions programme runs throughout the year and we can can accept new students at any time.
 Many of our new starters join us part way through a year, into any year group – often the funding process can take longer than anticipated.